vtexdocs/dev-portal-content/docs/guides/Getting Started/getting-started/getting-started-authentication.md

 | Self-hosted backend request to VTEX APIs | [Application keys](#application-keys) |
 | Self-hosted frontend request to VTEX APIs | [User token](#user-token) |

->ℹ️ The authentication methods in the table above are indicated but are not the only alternative for these use cases.
+> ℹ️️ The authentication methods in the table above are indicated but are not the only alternative for these use cases.
 Learn more about each method and how to use them below.

 ### Application keys